-In politics, a public event at which a big group of political candidates all speak.
+A “cattle call” is a public event at which a big group of candidates for public office all speak.

-The term comes from the acting world, where a “cattle call” is a massive audition to fill a part in a movie or play.
-Merriam Webster notes that the term was first used in 1952.
+The term comes from the acting world, where it’s a massive audition to fill a part in a movie or play.

 Typically, a cattle call takes place early in the election cycle, in a state with an early primary contest like New Hampshire or Iowa.

 Cattle calls are especially common in Iowa, where voters traditionally put a lot of value in being able to meet the candidates face to face.

 The events are usually organized by advocates of specific causes, or by political party organizations.